Navigating Immigration Law · · 17 min read

 3. Submit the Form:

-• Online Submission: If you opt for online filing, simply follow the prompts on the USCIS website.
+• Online Submission: If you opt for online filing, simply follow the prompts on the website.
 This method is efficient and provides immediate updates in the system, making it a preferred choice.

 • Paper Submission: If you decide to mail your form, print it and send it to the address specified in the instructions.
 Using certified mail is a smart way to track your submission.
 Don’t forget to sign the document—unsigned forms will be rejected.